 Become a Foster Grandparent

 Help special needs children in your community by providing them with the love, encouragement, support and assistance they need.

-For more information please call (352) 264-6731.
+For more information on how to become a Foster Grandparent, please call (352) 264-6730.

-Funded by the Corporation for National and Community Service and the Alachua County Board of County Commissioners.
+AmeriCorps Seniors and the Alachua County Board of County Commissioners.